MicrosoftDocs/win32/desktop-src/Msi/searching-all-fixed-drives-for-a-file.md

-﻿---
+---
-Description: 'During a Windows Installer installation, the installer can search all fixed drives for a file.' ms.assetid: 'c8aa84a8-5525-4a12-898f-63dc30113b13'
+Description: During a Windows Installer installation, the installer can search all fixed drives for a file. ms.assetid: c8aa84a8-5525-4a12-898f-63dc30113b13
-title: Searching All Fixed Drives for a File
+title: Searching All Fixed Drives for a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Searching All Fixed Drives for a File